seantauber/seantauber/README.md

 ### Machine Learning Frameworks
 - [playwright-python](https://github.com/playwright-python) - Python version of the Playwright testing and automation library.
-- [gptrpg](https://github.com/gptrpg) - A demo of an GPT-based agent existing in an RPG-like environment.
+- [gptrpg](https://github.com/gptrpg) - A demo of a GPT-based agent existing in an RPG-like environment.

 ### Autonomous Agents
 - [babyagi](https://github.com/babyagi) - BabyAGI, an autonomous AI agent with task prioritization and task execution capabilities.